dpwoert/magic-circle/docs/01-quick-start.md

 ## Setup your own development setup

 To work with Magic Circle you will first need to setup your own development environment.
-This can be just a folder with some html/js files but also a fully fledged setup with for example webpack.
+This can be just a folder with some html/js files but also a fully fledged setup with, for example, Webpack.
 Magic Circle tries to be agnostic and flexible to how you run your projects.
 Magic Circle is seperate from your project and embeds your page via a frame.

 ## Install